deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "He's a giant fucking nerd, that's how."
 Sean grinned at his friend, who just inclined his head in a please sort of bow and tipped an imaginary hat, as if Sean had pointed out that he was immaculately dressed.

-"Well…we've got…" Ava floundered, then deflated.
-"Small school, small church, walks in the woods, swimming in the lake…Oh Christ, I'm a country girl."
+"Well...we've got..."
+Ava floundered, then deflated.
+"Small school, small church, walks in the woods, swimming in the lake...Oh Christ, I'm a country girl."

 "There's no need to sound so bloody despondent."
 Sean told her, as Loss of Clarity slumped to a decisive defeat and on screen the players stood, shook hands and parted ways to make room on stage for the next two teams, saving a round of backslaps and high-fives for Lazrik.